Danny-Nunez/Hanoi-Tower-MIT-Exercise/README.md

 Future improvements to this could be to give the user an option attempt to solve the puzzle and then see the solution.

 ## Licence Info
-Code written by Danny NUnez using starter code from the MITxPRO full stack development bootcamp course.
+Code written by Danny Nunez using starter code from the MITxPRO full stack development bootcamp course.